Blizarre/marache.net/content/post/2025-03-great-migration.md

 More will be added as I go.
 I still have an oracle free account for my public web services and a couple of S3 buckets that I need to move, but I have the time.
 I will also try to move out of GitHub at some point.

+Moving out of the apple ecosystem for my phone and Google Photos/Youtube will be a lot more difficult, as I could not find any replacements that were good enough for now.

 In the end I am pretty happy with the transition.
 It required quite a bit of work but I managed to reduce my dependency to big US cloud companies by a little, and even reduced the number of services and accounts I need to wory about.